Holographic Reconstruction of 3D Flat Space-Time: Sources and Carrollian geometry

 where we have

 We now work out under which local transformations the boundary vielbeins $\tau_\mu$ and $e_\mu$ as well as the vector $M^\mu$, that are defined via the above fall-off conditions, transform.
-We start with the bulk local Lorentz transformations that keep $U_M$ fixed.
-These are going to give rise to the local tangent transformations of the boundary geometry.
+Since $U_M$ is the normal vector to the boundary the bulk local Lorentz transformations that keep $U_M$ fixed are going to give rise to the local tangent transformations of the boundary vielbeins.
 The idea here is entirely analogous to the way torsional Newton--Cartan geometry was shown to be the geometric description of the boundary of asymptotically locally Lifshitz space-times in \cite{Christensen:2013lma,Christensen:2013rfa,Hartong:2014oma,Bergshoeff:2014uea,Hartong:2015wxa}.
 For this purpose it is convenient to temporarily label $U$, $V$ and $E$ as

 so that we have

 Consider the local Lorentz transformation $E'^A=\Lambda^A{}_B E^B$ where $\eta_{AB}=\Lambda^C{}_A\Lambda^D{}_B\eta_{CD}$.
 Imposing that $U'=E'^+=E^+=U$ we find $\Lambda^+{}_+=1$, $\Lambda^+{}_-=0$, $\Lambda^+{}_2=0$.
 The invariance condition $\eta_{AB}=\Lambda^C{}_A\Lambda^D{}_B\eta_{CD}$ then tells us that $\Lambda^2{}_2=1$, $\Lambda^2{}_-=0$, $\Lambda^-{}_-=1$ and $\Lambda^-{}_2=\Lambda^2{}_+$.
 Hence there is one free function $\Lambda^2{}_+\equiv\Lambda$ corresponding to the transformation (null rotation)